sharpie7/pico-pattern/README.md

 The Pi Pico is a 3.3V part, but this should be ample headroom over the 5V TTL threshold for a "high" signal.
 Therefore I have not included level shifters in this design.

 Professional video pattern generators often include the pattern over the full area of the scan (including areas that are normally off-screen).
 For most patterns this version only includes the pattern within the border of the normal picture.
 For my specific application this is preferable, but it wouldn't be a big job to modify the behaviour.

+Currently the pattern generator only ouputs RGB video.
+It could be adapted to use the existing work in Pico-mposite to output other video formats.

 The video output from this device is not interlaced.